 - In A Nightmare on Elm Street, the adults are almost all neglectful and condescending at best, to the point that they serve as the secondary antagonists to Freddy himself.
 Abusive Parents are the norm in Springwood, and the teenagers are so used to it that by the time the fifth movie rolls around, one scene has them casually commiserating over their controlling parents.
 This series is one of the more realistic treatments of this trope, since their situations aren't too far detached from young people in real life.
 But importantly, the films take the teenagers' concerns seriously, while the adults that talk down to them are seen as in the wrong.

-- Up to Eleven and Played for Laughs in Tropic Thunder, where every actor struggles with issues.
+- Played for Laughs in Tropic Thunder, where every actor struggles with issues.

 Kevin Sandusky: The insecurity level with you guys, IS RIDICULOUS!